Skip to content

 After the University of Strasbourg was reestablished in 1872, construction on the observatory began in 1875.
 The observatory’s official inauguration was in 1881.
 Scientific research before the First World War was minor as the observatory lacked enough staff to operate the machines.

-The main observations were of comets and variable stars, binary stars and photometry of nebula.
-The observatory is currently home to the Strasbourg Astronomical Data Center, established in 1972, it collects and distributes astronomical information.
+The main observations were comets, variable stars, binary stars, and nebula photometry.
+The observatory is home to the Strasbourg Astronomical Data Center, established in 1972, which collects and distributes astronomical information.

 Strasbourg, France – Discover Strasbourg City – Connolly Cove